 We would have also hoped that as the economy improved more buildings or structures on the Register would become economically viable to repair and capable of being re-used.
 However, unfortunately this is not the case and the proportion of listed buildings and structures on the Register has risen from around 12% in 2009 to 15% in 2013.

 Of equal concern is the fact that the conservation deficit (the funding gap between the cost of repairs and the value of the building) faced by these buildings and structures has increased significantly since 2012 and now stands at £438 million.

 The Challenge Ahead

+In 2012 we set ourselves the target of removing 25% or 309 buildings or structures from the 2010 Register by 2015.
 The size of the funding gap and the percentage of buildings without any beneficial use present a real challenge.
 Many of these buildings have been on the Register for a long time and it is clear that partnership is critical in finding solutions for them.
-Local Authorities, charitable trusts, the Heritage Lottery Fund, Natural England, private investors and developers are key partners.
+Local authorities, charitable trusts, the Heritage Lottery Fund, Natural England, private investors and developers are key partners.

 With so many buildings and structures needing grant aid as part of their solution, not-for- profit organisations capable of attracting such funding have an important role to play.
 Our partnership with Architectural Heritage Fund has provided four Heritage at Risk Officers across the country who have helped establish new building preservation trusts and are working with existing trusts to develop projects of this kind.

 The good news is that, despite the challenges and with the help of our partners, we have so far exceeded our annual targets for removing buildings and structures from the Register.
 Of our target of 309 only 77 buildings remain to be removed.